These Honey Garlic BBQ Crockpot Meatballs are the perfect appetizer or lunch idea. They're so easy to make with less than 10 ingredients!

 Meatballs

-- Breadcrumbs – try using panko, cracker crumbs or crushed unsweetened cornflakes instead.
+- Breadcrumbs – try using panko or crushed cornflakes instead.

 - Yellow onion – white onion would be the best substitute here.